A hybridizable discontinuous Galerkin method for the indefinite time-harmonic Maxwell equations: Elliptic projection

 \end{lemma}

-{Next we recall two lemmas which present two interpolation operators of Osward type \cite{oswald93}.
-The first one says that every discontinuous piecewise polynomials in $M_h$ has a good $H^1$-conforming approximation (see, e.g., \cite{oswald93,be07,Chen-2018-01,MR2300291,zhu2013preasymptotic})}. \begin{lemma} There exists an interpolation operator {$\Pi_{\ell}^{\rm c}: M_h\to M_h\cap H^1_0(\Omega)$} such that
+We next recall two lemmas which present two interpolation operators of Osward type \cite{oswald93}.
+The first one indicates that every discontinuous piecewise polynomial in $M_h$ has a good $H^1$-conforming approximation (see, e.g., \cite{oswald93,be07,Chen-2018-01,MR2300291,zhu2013preasymptotic}). {The second one says that every discontinuous piecewise polynomial in $[\mathbb P_{\ell}(\mathcal{T}_h)]^3$ has a good $\bm H({\rm curl})$-conforming approximation.} \begin{lemma} There exists an interpolation operator {${\Pi_{\ell+1}^{\rm c}}: M_h\to M_h\cap H^1_0(\Omega)$} such that